bauerceptor/teach25-embedded-systems/_pages/Hardware-I/3 - Fundamental Electronics I/Exercise Solution.md

 **Temperature Characteristics:** The manufacturing process can be optimized to achieve desired temperature coefficients.
 Zener effect has a negative temperature coefficient, while avalanche effect has a positive coefficient.
 Around 6V, both effects balance to create temperature-stable references.

-### Question 2: Define load regulation and how zener diode can be used for load regulation.
+### Question 2: Define load regulation and how zener diode can be used for load regulation

 **Answer:**